berops/culture/README.md

 Berops is a full-remote, Kanban-style DevOps workplace.
 This section contains an additional list of good practices to help you succeed in such an environment.

-- Default to persisting information in the form of text on agreed upon channels, with open visibility to all potentially relevant people (Slack, Jira...)
+- Default to persisting information in the form of text on agreed upon channels, with open visibility to all potentially relevant people (Slack, GitHub...)
   - Text is permanent, so it can be revisited by anyone at any later point.
   - Text subconsciously forces you to specify and develop the idea as you're recording it in writing.
   - Text is inclusive to people that are not currently present.